kanidm/kanidm/book/src/evaluation_quickstart.md

 This happens on your computer, not in the container.

-Kanidm requires locally installed client tools on the client machines for administration.
-Follow the guide in the [installing client tools](installing_client_tools.html) chapter to install them now.
+Kanidm requires locally installed client tools on the system used for administration via the command line.
+Follow the guide in the [installing client tools](installing_client_tools.html) chapter to install them before continuing.

 Client tools are explained more in the [client tools](client_tools.html) chapter, but to complete setup, you will only need to follow the steps below.